-The Queen's Cup is the one of the oldest cups in world-yachting that is still offered for competition every year.
-The history of the cup dates back to an age when both British Victorian silverwork and English sailing yachts were without rival anywhere in the world.
+The Queen's Cup is the one of the oldest cups in world yachting still offered for competition every year.
+Its history dates back to an age when both British Victorian silverwork and sailing yachts were without rival anywhere.

-On August 19, 1853, the American yacht SILVIE won second place in a regatta scheduled by the Royal Yacht Squadron that was raced off Cowes, England.
+On August 19, 1853, she won second place in a regatta scheduled by the Royal Yacht Squadron that was raced off Cowes, England.

-First prize, a cup valued at 100 guineas, was won by the English yacht GAILY, followed within 6 minutes and 38 seconds by the American sloop SILVIE.
-This outstanding performance by SILVIE caused the Squadron to award a special prize to her, a 50-guinea cup, now known as the Queen's Cup.
+First prize - a cup valued at 100 guineas - was won by the English yacht Gaily, six minutes and 38 seconds ahead of Silvie.
+This outstanding performance led the squadron to award a special prize to her, a 50-guinea cup, now known as the Queen's Cup.

 Actually, it is not really a Queen's Cup, because only English yachts are allowed to win a cup offered by the Queen.
 Races in which foreign yachts competed were sailed either before or after those races in which English yachts competed.

-The cup was brought back to the New York Yacht Club, SILVIE's home port, and went into obscurity until 1874, when a Mr. J.H.
-Godwin, of Kingsbridge, NY gave the cup to his friend Kirkland C. Barker, Commodore of the International Yacht Club of Detroit.
-The cup was to be offered as an international challenge, to be known as the Godwin Cup.
+The cup was brought back to the New York Yacht Club, Silvia's home port, and went into obscurity until 1874, when a Mr. J.H.
+Godwin, of Kingsbridge, New York, gave the cup to his friend Kirkland C. Barker, commodore of the International Yacht Club of Detroit.
+The cup was to be offered as an international challenge called the Godwin Cup.

-There was only one challenge, ANNIE CUTHBERT of Hamilton, Ontario.
-Barker's CORA won the first race, with the Canadians winning the second but forfeiting the final race.
-This gave the cup to Barker, but left very strained relations between the Detroit and Hamilton yachtsmen.
+But as it turned out there was only one challenge, Annie Cuthbert of Hamilton, Ontario.
+Barker's yacht Cora won the first race, with the Canadians winning the second but forfeiting the final race.
+This gave Barker his victory but left very strained relations between the Detroit and Hamilton yachtsmen.
 The cup was never offered for competition again, probably due to the untimely death of Commodore Barker.
-He and two other crew members drowned while shifting ballast in CORA, in preparation for the 1875 racing season.
+He and two other crew members drowned while shifting ballast in Cora in preparation for the 1875 racing season.

 Nothing more is known about the cup until about the turn of the century, when a young lad, while cleaning out a family storeroom, discovered an exquisite rosewood box holding the cup.
 The lad was Walter Hull, whose father was Charles Hull, son-in-law of Commodore Barker, to whom the cup had been given.

-Walter Hull treasured the cup for the rest of his life and kept it in his possession until September 1, 1938, when his good friend William Lawrie (later Commodore of South Shore Yacht Club in 1944) persuaded him to deed it to South Shore Yacht Club, "for an annual race across Lake Michigan, always starting off South Shore Yacht Club, and ending at a point in Michigan, open to all yachts of a recognized yacht club on the Great Lakes".
+Walter Hull treasured the cup for the rest of his life and kept it in his possession until September 1, 1938.
+At that time his good friend William Lawrie (later Commodore of South Shore Yacht Club in 1944) persuaded him to deed it to South Shore Yacht Club, "for an annual race across Lake Michigan, always starting off South Shore Yacht Club, and ending at a point in Michigan, open to all yachts of a recognized yacht club on the Great Lakes."

-The age of the cup is authenticated by the traditional markings found on the cup, five in number: silversmith's trademark, standard mark, town mark, date mark and duty mark.
-These marks reveal that the cup was crafted by the silversmith firm of Robert Garrard, located at 29 Panton Street, St. Martins, England, in 1847-1848.
-The lions head standard mark denotes the minimum sterling silver content is 92.5%; only the Britannia standard mark is of higher minimum silver content.
+The age of the cup is authenticated by the traditional markings found on it, five in number: silversmith's trademark, standard mark, town mark, date mark and duty mark.
+These marks reveal that the cup was crafted by the silversmith firm of Robert Garrard, 29 Panton Street, St. Martins, England, in 1847-1848.
+The lion's head standard mark denotes the minimum sterling silver content is 92.5 percent; only the Britannia standard mark is of higher minimum silver content.

-We are very proud of the Queen's Cup, and pleased to continue the fine yachtsman spirit started by Walter C. Hull more than fifty years ago.
+We are very proud of the Queen's Cup, and pleased to continue the fine yachting spirit started by Walter C. Hull more than 50 years ago.